 Branding and Storytelling

-- Custom Boxes: Tailored to the brandโs aesthetic, often with engraved logos or personalized messages.
+- Custom Boxes: To complement the look of the brand, possibly engraved logos or personalized messages.

-- Certificate of Authenticity: Adding credibility and assuring customers of quality.
+- Certificate of Authenticity: This is for guarantee and instilling customers with faith in quality.

-- Informative Inserts: Sharing the inspiration behind the design and details about the materials used.
+- Informative Inserts: Explaining the design inspiration and further information regarding materials used.

 Ensuring a Memorable Unboxing Experience